vikric/1DV610-L3/reflection.md

 ```

 ## Chapter 4 Comments
+I do use JSDOC, which is **Mandated Comments** and I only use it because of eslint.

-During L2 and L3 I do not find the use of comments since it's quite small methods and I create them so I know what they do.
+During L2 and L3 I do not find the use of comments since they methods are quite small and easy to understand.
+It feels as if
+you create clean code, comments are not needed as I dont need to **Explan Yourself in Code**.
-However previous when using AI I used comments because I would not understand what they did if I went back 2 week later.
+However previous when using AI, I used comments because I would not understand 100% what they did
+if I went back 2 week later.

 ## Chapter 5 Formatting

+Since I've tried to more OOP, it results in more classes which in return make each class much shorter.
+So I have not
+had a problem with **Vertical Formatting**.
+I have all methods in the order they are called. **Dependent Functions**
+One of the reasons I use Eslint is because of **Identation**
+I use 125 max characters per line to make it easier to read as described in **Horizonal Formatting**

 ## Chapter 6 Objects and Data Structures